 Most medical assistants work in a physician's office or in an office of other health practitioners such as chiropractors and optometrists.

 Qualified medical assistants are in high demand, both locally and statewide.

 || Annual employment growth rate

 1Starting wages are generally lower than average wages.

-Sources: *WA State Employment Security Department, August 2017; **Bureau of Labor Statistics.
+Sources: *WA State Employment Security Department, August 2019; **Bureau of Labor Statistics, May 2018.

 Local and regional employers of recent program graduates include:

 - Bellingham Ear Nose & Throat

 - Family Care Network